soraghallaigh/FH-Training-App-Sencha/README.md

 In the views directory create a view called 'Map.js' with the following code.
 This file will create a Sencha map component that will be used in our map view also defined in this file as 'app.views.MapView'.

 	/*
-	 * This creates a map component that will be used to view the map.
+	 * This creates a Sencha map component that will be used to view the map.
 	 */
 	app.views.map = new Ext.Map({
 	  //fullscreen: true,